Please fill out the form below and we’ll be in touch with you very soon!

 At Penn Commercial you will be taught the skills necessary for you to pursue a career as a Practical nurse through personalized instruction, experienced faculty, up-to-date facilities and academic support.

-To help students find job placement after graduation, our alumni & career services can offer a variety of services like job fairs, career counseling, interviewing workshops, job listings, resume assistance, employment newsletters and externships.
+Students can find job placement assistance with services like job fairs, career counseling, interviewing workshops, job listings, resume assistance, employment newsletters and externships through our dedicated Career Services Department.